Best Weighted Blankets for Better Sleep

 Whether you have only just heard about weighted blankets and are starting your research, or whether you are already sold and are just looking for the right product for you, you are in the right place!

-In this article we attempt to answer the most common queries we hear about weighted blankets, as well as recommend our favourite products for a variety of purposes – click here if you want to jump straight to the best weighted blanket recommendations.
+In this article we attempt to answer the most common queries we hear about weighted blankets, as well as recommend our favourite products for a variety of purposes – click here if you want to jump down to our weighted blanket buying guide and frequently asked questions..

 Let’s get heavy!